 Social media employee advocacy strategy

-As the name suggests, a social media employee advocacy program encourages employees to post about your brand on their personal social media accounts.
+As the name suggests, a social media employee advocacy program encourages employees to post about your brand on their personal social media channels.

 Employees can share any type of company content in the way that feels most natural to them, with some ‘control’ measures.
 For instance, they do have to adhere to the brand’s voice and tone, and ensure the content is in line with the brand’s messaging guidelines.
 Because of this, it’s crucial to provide training for employees.
 But at the same time, your strategy should be flexible enough to allow the employee to share their authentic voice.